MintMCP

 • Reduce the infrastructure overhead that delays AI initiatives

-• Centralize authentication, access control, and monitoring
+• Centralize authentication, access control, credential management, and monitoring

 • Maintain audit trails for security reviews and compliance workflows